How to Fight a Speeding Ticket in Texas

 Do Your Research

-Take a look at your ticket and you’ll find the statute number.
+Take a look at your Texas traffic ticket dismissal and you’ll find the statute number.
 You can read up more about the citation on the Texas constitution website or the website for your local Texas county court.
 The more information you have on speeding laws and penalties, the more success you’ll have when submitting your plea.

 Locate Your Court